austinksmith/react-native-hamsters/README.md

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.reactlibrary.react-native-hamstersPackage;` to the imports at the top of the file
+  - Add `import com.reactlibrary.reactNativeHamstersPackage;` to the imports at the top of the file
-  - Add `new react-native-hamstersPackage(mReactNativeHost)` to the list returned by the `getPackages()` method
+  - Add `new reactNativeHamstersPackage(mReactNativeHost)` to the list returned by the `getPackages()` method
   - Also note that only the official react native modules are available from your threads (vibration, fetch, etc...).
-To include additional native modules in your threads, pass them into the `react-native-hamstersPackage` constructor after the `mReactNativeHost` like this:
+To include additional native modules in your threads, pass them into the `reactNativeHamstersPackage` constructor after the `mReactNativeHost` like this:
-    `new react-native-hamstersPackage(mReactNativeHost, new ExampleNativePackage(), new SQLitePackage())`
+    `new reactNativeHamstersPackage(mReactNativeHost, new ExampleNativePackage(), new SQLitePackage())`

 2. Append the following lines to `android/settings.gradle`:
   	```